-- If you have an Android phone, you can use the xDrip app to get your data from the Dexcom to Nightscout, to then be used in OpenAPS. - If you have a Share receiver follow these directions to set up your Android uploader and Nightscout website. - You could also build a DIY receiver.
+- If you have an Android phone, you can use the xDrip app to get your data from the Dexcom to Nightscout, to then be used in OpenAPS. - If you have a Dexcom G4 Share receiver or Dexcom G5/G6 paired with your phone, you can send that data to Nightscout to be used by OpenAPS. - You could also build a DIY receiver.
 Directions to build the receiver, set up your uploader and Nightscout can be found here. - You can also use part of the DIY receiver set up the wixel directly to the Raspberry Pi.
 Learn more about the wixel setup here and here. - If you are using Abbott Freestyle Libre in combination with Sony SmartWatch 3 and xdrip+ (or possibly other combinations of technology to get Libre data up into the cloud), you can also pull CGM data directly from Nightscout.